micmejia/bible-dump/AMPC/Hosea/Hos 14.md

 Who is wise, that he may understand these things?
 Prudent, that he may know them?
-For the ways of the Lord are right and the [uncompromisingly] just shall walk in them, but transgressors shall stumble _and_ fall in them. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+For the ways of the Lord are right and the [uncompromisingly] just shall walk in them, but transgressors shall stumble _and_ fall in them.